 The Graduate Programme 'The Economic Impact of Digital Transformation' is an interdisciplinary PhD programme of the Friedrich Schiller University in Jena, Germany.
-The programme is financed by a grant from the State of Thuringia will start in 2020.
+The programme is financed by a grant from the State of Thuringia and started in 2020.
 We offer a comprehensive PhD-level training.
 The programme is international and highly committed to quality in teaching and research.

 The PhD group hosts doctoral candidates from the Friedrich Schiller University Jena which are financed by the University or by external scholarships e.g. DAAD, CSC.
 The PhD students are expected to complete their PhD projects within 3 years.
 The first year is devoted to improving the theoretical knowledge and competences, while the second and the third year concentrate on the dissertation-related research.
 The programme offers a structured course program including a 2-week summer school each year.
 The programme serves as a platform for collaboration, as a facilitator of joint scientific activities, and as a forum for knowledge exchange.
 It also provides senior expertise for junior research training in all necessary areas of competence: thematic, methodological, and transferable skills such as networking, scientific management, time management, and career planning.

 Through methodological, theoretical and empirical courses the programme deepens the capabilities of our PhD students to conduct a world-class research.
 The courses are taught by the Faculty of the programme as well as by external scholars.